-Example: Twinning Blade has the text "You may attack an additional time with target sword this turn.", which allows the player to activate an activated ability (with the attack effect) on the target sword an additional time past its LIMIT.
+Example: Twinning Blade has the text "You may attack an additional time with target sword this turn.", which allows the player to activate an activated ability (with the attack ability/effect) on the target sword an additional time past its LIMIT.

-5.2.3c Effects that allow the additional activation of an activated ability are additive.
-Effects that state how many times an ability can be activated in total, set the LIMIT of the activated ability (or the total number of times that all activated abilities), which can be increased by effects that allow the additional activation of an ability.
+- 5.2.3d Effects that allow the additional activation of an activated ability are additive.
+If two or more effects would allow an activated ability to be activated beyond its LIMIT, the player chooses which of those effects apply to the activation. - 5.2.3e Effects that state how many times an ability can be activated in total, set the LIMIT of the activated ability (or the total number of times that all activated abilities), which can be surpassed by effects that allow the ability to be activated additional times.